 1.)
 Reptile vitamins & minerals

-I have used Rep-Cal's Herptivite for a long time.
+I have used Rep-Cal's Herptivite vitamin supplement for a long time.
 It is a multivitamin, multimineral, and amino acid powder that has been on the market for many years.

 Other popular supplements I have used include Repashy's SuperVeggie dust, Sticky Tongue Farms' Miner-All, and Carolina Pet Supply's TNT.